 5 - DTR

 The DTR pin must be connected to the Reset pin of the microcontroller through a 100n capacitor.
-Normally the DTR in high and before programming it will be pulled low by the programmer.
+Normally the DTR is high and before programming it will be pulled low for a very short time by the IC in order to reset the microcontroller and activate the bootloader.

 Note that the 3.3V output from the FT232 internal voltage regulator can only supply 50mA.
 Make sure your device will not exceed that.